Mollyraeprice/finalproject/README.md

 We hope to answer our question: can we predit housing prices in Austin, Texas based on a number of features?

-## Communication Protocols

-### Roles of Team Members:
-1. Square- Molly
-2. Triangle- Claire
-3. Circle- Barrett
-4. X- Zeena

-### Meeting Cadence

-We are hoping to focus on collaboration during our class hours each week and will meet otherwise when needed.
-We have agreed to meet outside of class if needed to stay on track.
-We will meet individually with other team members on need-to-know basis to make we are working through our project at the same speed.
-We are going to be using our github collaboration as our main hub for sharing our data.
-Each team member will have their own branch that others can view and give feedback on when necessary.
-We will push onto main branch when ready.
-Also, we are using slack to share links or quick messages to keep everyone up to date with each step of the project.
-Henry, our TA, is also in our group message and will be able to help guide us along the way.
-Lastly, we are also sharing a Google folder for our Google slides and notes we take during class and project hours.

 # Deliverable 2

 ## Data Exploration Phase